-- a car space is proposed adjacent to the main entrance on the southern side of the Coach House. - an accessible entry via the terrace on the eastern side of the ground floor which includes a clear door opening and door circulation spaces to comply with AS1428.1 - entry foyer which is linked via an accessible path of travel to the entry and relevant accessible facilities via doorways and circulation spaces complying with AS1428.1 - a unisex accessible sanitary facility provided with a layout that includes a circulation spaces for the door, WC pan and basin to comply with AS1428.1 - two offices which are linked to the entry via existing doorways that do not include a clear door opening or circulation spaces to comply with AS1428.1
+- a car space is proposed adjacent to the main entrance on the southern side of the Coach House linked via managed vehicular access over shared pedestrian areas (emergency and maintenance use) linked to Edward Street on the northern side of the site - an accessible entry via the terrace on the eastern side of the ground floor which includes a clear door opening and door circulation spaces to comply with AS1428.1 - entry foyer which is linked via an accessible path of travel to the entry and relevant accessible facilities via doorways and circulation spaces complying with AS1428.1 - a unisex accessible sanitary facility provided with a layout that includes a circulation spaces for the door, WC pan and basin to comply with AS1428.1 - two offices which are linked to the entry via existing doorways that do not include a clear door opening or circulation spaces to comply with AS1428.1

-- (i) Ensure in ongoing design that an accessible car space meeting the requirements of the BCA D3.5 and AS2890.6 (2009) is provided linked via an accessible path of travel complying with AS1428.1 (2009) to the main/accessible entry proposed for the Coach House. - (ii) Ensure in ongoing design the refurbishment includes doorways linking the entry with the proposed offices G2 and/or G3 to fully comply with AS1428.1.
+- (i) In conjunction with an operational management strategy, it is desirable in ongoing design that an accessible car space meeting the requirements of the BCA D3.5 and AS2890.6 (2009) is provided linked via an accessible path of travel complying with AS1428.1 (2009) to the main/accessible entry proposed for the Coach House. - (ii) Ensure in ongoing design the refurbishment includes doorways linking the entry with the proposed offices G2 and/or G3 to fully comply with AS1428.1.
 An alternative solution would be the development of an operational management strategy for the provision of an alternative accessible office/meeting room in an accessible location (potentially the entry foyer) if required for a future employee or visitor.